mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-cluster/dcos-cluster-setup/index.md

 ---

 # Description
-The `dcos cluster setup` command will configure the connection to a DC/OS cluster, authenticate to DC/OS, and attach to the cluster.
+The `dcos cluster setup` command allows you to configure the connection to a DC/OS cluster, authenticate to DC/OS, and attach to the cluster.

 # Usage